taketwo/pmd_camboard_nano/README.md

 Compatibility
 -------------

-This package was tested under Ubuntu Precise x64 with ROS Fuerte.
+This package was tested under Ubuntu Precise x64 with ROS Fuerte and under Ubuntu Oneiric x64 with ROS Electric.

 Known issues
 ------------